-- What will it cost?
+- What does it cost?

-- Will it have a paint kit?
+- Does it have a paint kit?

 In short, yes, but it depends on the modification, and in general we always prefer that modders contact us first before making changes or posting for the community to avoid conflicts or damage to our customers’ software.

-- Will there be 3D modeled weapons?
+- Does it have 3D modeled weapons?

-- Will there be a radar system?
+- Is there a radar system?

-- Will there be drop tanks?
+- Are there drop tanks?

-- Will there be a pilot figure?
+- Is there a pilot figure?

-- Will it work in VR?
+- Does it work in VR?

 - Since so much is secret about the F-22A, how did you come up with the information to make sure the plane’s features and performance are accurate?